We run the following on all macs with a wireless card as a offline policy via Casper at logout.

 UPDATE: Updated to now work with Lion

-This Extension Attribute checks to see if Mac has either an Airport or Wireless & returns “Yes” is the Mac has one & “No” if it doesn’t.
-Continue reading
+The Extension Attribute below checks to see if Mac has either an Airport or Wireless & returns “Yes” is the Mac has one & “No” if it doesn’t.

 UPDATE: For 10.8+ see: Managing Apple Software Update Server Across Multiple Servers 10.8+.